Achi054/ApplicationHosting/README.md

 # Application Hosting
-Hosting an application in Azure
+Hosting a web application in Azure